JustaKris/Trump-Rally-Speeches-NLP-Chatbot/docs/development/code-style.md

 Follow [PEP 8](https://pep8.org/) with these specifics:

-- Line length: 100 characters (Black configuration)
+- Line length: 100 characters (Ruff configuration)
 - Indentation: 4 spaces
 - Use double quotes for strings
 - Trailing commas in multi-line structures